 The island connects to the waterways and homelands of the Wallumedegal, Wangal, Cammeraygal and Gadigal Peoples.
 During the 60,000 years leading to European settlement, the island was a meeting place for these groups.
 They have the Dharug language in common and, in Dharug, Cockatoo Island is known as Wareamah.

 From the mid-nineteenth century, the island’s landscape was reshaped for different uses including a convict gaol and a shipyard.
 As a result of these colony-led developments, signs of the island’s use and inhabitation by Sydney’s First Nations Peoples are no longer visible.
 Nevertheless, Wareamah continues to hold significance for Traditional Custodians and Owners.

 First Nations convicts

-First Nations Peoples were a small but notable segment of Cockatoo Island’s prisoner population during the convict era (1839-1869) and were involved in general prison activities, including excavating and working Fitzroy Dock.
+During Cockatoo Island’s convict era (1839 to 1869), First Nations Peoples were a small but notable segment of the prisoner population and were involved in general prison activities, including the excavation and construction of Fitzroy Dock.